Late Ming peasant rebellions: Fall of Ming

+Fall of Li Zicheng

 In 1644, Li Zicheng declared the formation of the Shun dynasty.
 In Beijing, Chongzhen made a last-ditch effort to raise an army from the civilian population and sent them out against Li.
-More than half the army deserted before they were even 100 li away from Beijing.
+More than half the army deserted before they were 100 li away from Beijing.
 Li advanced on the Ming capital in two directions, taking Taiyuan, Datong, and Changping in the process.

 On 24 April, one of Chongzhen's eunuchs ordered the gates to be opened for the rebels, but the guards refused.
 The defense shot off their cannons in a large show of force, but they had no ammunition.
 When the rebels realized that only powder was being fired, they attacked in force and took the city gates in a brief struggle.
 The Chongzhen Emperor ordered the imperial family to commit suicide.
 Before hanging himself, Chongzhen cut off the arm of one of the princesses who could not bring themselves to suicide.
 She was still alive the next day when the rebels found her.

 Li Zicheng's victory was short-lived.
 The next month the northern general Wu Sangui defected to the Qing dynasty, and together they defeated Li at the Battle of Shanhai Pass.
-Li's Shun dynasty was dismantled the following year, with Li himself disappearing in the chaos.
-Zhang Xianzhong was killed by Qing forces in 1647.
+Li's Shun dynasty was dismantled the following year, with Li disappearing in the chaos.

+Death of Zhang Xianzhong

+In January 1647, Zhang and the Qing forces met in Xichong where Zhang had set up camp, and he was killed in the confrontation.
+According to one account, he was betrayed by one of his officers, a native of Sichuan named Liu Chin-chung (Liu Jinzhong) who resented his policy of terror in Sichuan.
+Zhang was alerted to their presence and decided to confront them with only 8-10 men.
+Liu pointed Zhang out to the Qing when Zhang rushed out from his tent on learning of the betrayal, and he was then shot and killed by a skilled Manchu archer.

+Historical evaluation

+Historian Yuan Tingdong believes that the peasant uprising at the end of the Ming Dynasty was the longest, largest, most intense, and most far-reaching peasant uprising in Chinese history.